marianethomson/zen-tickets-internship/README.md

 The source code is released under the MIT License.

 # Design Decisions and General Comments:
 I decided to use a web-framework to avoid dealing with some low level details and focus on the application code itself.
-Despite having used Rails for a previous Zendesk coding challenge, I decided to change the framework to Sinatra due to its strenghts for small projects.
-I realize now that Rails would be better fit for a larger application.
+Despite having used Rails for a previous Zendesk coding challenge, I decided to change the framework to Sinatra due to its strenghts, in special its simplicity to catch data.
+I realize now that Rails would be better fit for a larger application, or one that require some database manipulation.